aberke/quiz-widgets/README.md

 			- q in user.quizList for the user quizzes
 			- q in quizList for all quizzes | {q._user: '!user._id'}

+- make template for title slide
+	- having template for each slide will help with keeping /new /edit and true widget all the same

 - add field for custom CSS

+- better handle when user is unknowingly signed out

 - put all the fb sharing stuff in its own 'library as external script'
 	- for labs reuse